Water based adhesives for more sustainable bonding

 Examples: starch/dextrin adhesives for paper applications such as bookbinding, and protein/casein adhesives for food packaging industry.

-Wet bonding adhesives are those that cure through water evaporation, and include both dispersion and emulsion adhesives, and water based solution adhesives which are predominantly wet bonding.
-In this bonding process adhesive is applied wither to one adherent or both of them.
+Wet bonding water-based adhesives are those that cure through evaporation, and include both dispersion and emulsion systems, and waterborne solution adhesives which are predominantly wet bonding.
+In this bonding process the waterborne adhesive is applied either to one adherent or both of them.
 The adherents meet each other while the adhesive is not dry, hence the name wet bonding.
-As curing takes place as a result of evaporation, it is extremely important that at least one of the adherents is poros, absorbing the water, and allowing it to leave the system faster.
-If none the adherents is poros, curing and hardening may take a long time.
-Wet bonding water based adhesive systems are used mainly in the paper, packaging and furniture as well as mattress industries.
+As curing takes place as a result of evaporation, it is extremely important that at least one of the adherents is porous, absorbing the water, and allowing it to leave the waterborne adhesive system faster.
+If none of the adherents is porous, curing and hardening may take a long time.
+Wet bonding aqueous adhesive systems are used mainly in the paper and packaging laminating processes as well as furniture and mattress industries.

-Contact adhesives, also known as dry bonding adhesives, are predominantly emulsions and dispersion adhesives.
+Contact adhesives, also known as dry bonding waterborne adhesives, are predominantly emulsions and dispersion adhesives.
 Similar to solvent based dispersions, the water based adhesives are applied to both adherents, hence the substrates that require bonding, and the water is allowed to evaporate before the bond between the adherents is formed.
-When the parts coated with the adhesive come into contact with each other, the bonding takes place.
+When the parts coated with the water based glue come into contact with each other, the bonding takes place.

-Waterborne contact adhesives are used more widely than the wet bonding systems since they are generally stronger, allow for greater variety of substrates and have better heat resistance.
-In these mixtures, ingredients can be added to enhance and create properties including fire resistance, chemical resistance and anti static properties.
+Water based contact adhesives are used more widely than the wet bonding systems since they are generally stronger, allow for greater variety of substrates and have better heat resistance.
+In these waterborne adhesive mixtures, ingredients can be added to enhance and create properties including fire resistance, chemical resistance and anti static properties.

-Moving towards more sustainable products is a trend that has reached the adhesives and sealants market.
-In case you are curious for water based alternatives for your production, contact us and let our experts guide you through the durable possibilities.
+Moving towards more sustainable products is a trend that has reached the adhesives market.
+Water based adhesives not only are environmentally friendly but also contribute to the safety of finished products and possibly improve process efficiency.
+In case you are curious about waterborne adhesives for your production, contact us and let our experts guide you through the sustainable, greener possibilities.